University of the Sciences: Athletics

 USciences' athletic teams were known as the Devils.
 The university was a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the Central Atlantic Collegiate Conference (CACC) from 1999–2000 until their final season in the 2021–22 academic year.
+Following their merger with Saint Joseph's University, USciences' teams would since merge with the Division I Saint Joseph's Hawks team programs.

-USciences competed in 12 intercollegiate varsity sports: Men's sports included baseball, basketball, cross country, golf, tennis and track & field; while women's sports included basketball, cross country, softball, tennis, track & field and volleyball.
+USciences competed in 12 intercollegiate varsity sports: Men's sports included baseball, basketball, cross country, golf, tennis, and track & field; while women's sports included basketball, cross country, softball, tennis, track & field, and volleyball.

-Baseball

 The baseball team participated in the Bill Giles Invitational tournament for Division II teams in the Philadelphia area.
 In 2019, the Devils made it to the championship, losing to the Wilmington University Wildcats by a score of 7–3.